pd95/Swiss-Birds-App/README.md

 This app is loading the list of birds, images and sounds from the website https://www.vogelwarte.ch/en/birds/birds-of-switzerland/ and caches them locally, so the already fetched data can be accessed "on the go".

 The app is currently in a closed beta testing state.
-Please get in touch with [me](mailto:pd95@users.noreply.github.com?subject=Swiss-Birds-App%20beta) if you would like to get an invitation.
+Please [contact me](mailto:philipp_dev@gmx.net?subject=Swiss-Birds-App%20beta) if you would like to get an invitation.

+## Copyright

+The app has been written as an open source project, i.e. the full app code is available on [GitHub](https://github.com/pd95/Swiss-Birds-App).
+The bird related data, photos and sounds are load from the [Swiss Ornithological Institute website](https://vogelwarte.ch/en/) and belong to their respective copyright holders.
+They cannot be used without permission from the Swiss Ornithological Institute [(more details here)](https://www.vogelwarte.ch/en/vogelwarte/impressum).

 ## Privacy